 Tongue and Groove Ceiling

 Our contractor was phenomenal and made sure to use classic tongue and groove wood for our ceiling.
-Just like our ceiling makeover in our basement, I guess I am learning that ceilings can really transform spaces.
+Just like our ceiling makeover in our basement, we know that ceilings can really transform spaces.

 Outdoor Ceiling Fan